AVS-36: World War II and beyond

 The rifle first saw service in the Battle of Khalkhin Gol, and later in the Winter War, but did not perform well.
 Some of the problems were caused by incorrect maintenance; many rifles went into combat without having been cleaned of their storage grease, which then "froze" solid.
 About 300 AVS-36 examples were captured by the Finns; some were used by their new owners.
 The SVT-38s and LS-26s used on the Finnish side suffered from similar problems.
 After a large amount of the more serviceable SVTs were captured, the AVS-36s were largely withdrawn from service.
-In the Soviet Union, the AVS was quickly marginalized and apparently withdrawn from service during 1941, though it saw brief service during World War II.
+In the Soviet Union, the AVS was quickly marginalized and apparently withdrawn from service during 1941, however pictures exist of it in service as late as 1944.
 Some reports claim that remaining AVSs were mostly scrapped.
 The US Ordnance Corps tested the weapon in the early 50s along with several SVT rifles.
 They noted that in addition to the Soviet's findings, the weapon's gas system, which had a sleeve that moves around the rear sight, also had a habit of loosening the rear sight over time resulting in inaccuracy.
 During the Lebanese Civil War, the Syrian Social Nationalist Party found itself often armed only with antiquated or outdated weaponry, including 60 AVS-36 rifles.
 Today, the AVS-36 is a rare collector's item; most of the remaining rifles in existence are in Finland.

 Simonov would later design an anti-tank rifle, the PTRS-41, and the SKS carbine, which employed simpler tilting bolt operation.